WBurchnall/MyPortfolioProjects/CanadianRealEstateBubblesTableau/CODE_OF_CONDUCT.md

 #### Lisence information
 MIT License

-Copyright (c) 2021 Wesley Burchnall, Andy McLean and Abirinder Brar
+Copyright (c) 2021 Wesley Burchnall

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal